jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 ### 115 Unpublished names
 (1) Notwithstanding sections 101, 104, 105, 107, 108, and 110(3)﻿(c) and (d), where the Electoral Commission is satisfied, on the application of any person, that the publication of that person’s name would be prejudicial to the personal safety of that person or his or her family, the Electoral Commission may direct that—
-  (a) the name, residence, and occupation of that person shall not be published in any main or supplementary roll or in any list or index that may be available for inspection by the public; and
+  (a) the name and residence of that person shall not be published in any main or supplementary roll or in any list or index that may be available for inspection by the public; and
   (b) the name and particulars of that person shall not be available for inspection under section 110(3)﻿(c); and (c) the application for registration of that person shall not be available for inspection under section 110(3)﻿(d).
 (2) Without limiting the discretion conferred on the Electoral Commission by subsection (1), the Electoral Commission may on the production of—exercise in respect of that person’s name, and without further evidence or inquiry, the power conferred on the Electoral Commission by that subsection.